Do you feel the rats are winning the rat race?

 • A famous visual artist who’s’ paintings sold for thousands of dollars

 If that’s the case, go slow.
 Start with half smiles, but don’t smirk!
+Work your way up to radical smiles.

-Kindness can be incrementally introduced.
+Introduce acts of kindness to your workplace.
 As your team develops stronger relationships, they will work better together.
 They will develop loyalty to each other and the company.

 As you work collaboratively, the people around your help make better decisions.
 You help them as well.
 When we lift each other up, everybody wins.